-Nothing drives away the chill of winter like a big heaping portion of smoky, spicy, beefy Chili.
-Thanks to the Suvie Slow Cook mode you can let this Chili cook all day long for the best, most tender pieces of beef.
+Nothing drives away the chill of winter like warm bowl of smoky, spicy, beefy chili.
+Thanks to the Suvie Slow Cook mode you can let this chili cook all day long for the best, most tender pieces of beef.
 We use whole pieces of chuck beef for a Texas-style chili that’s slow cooked with smoky chipotle pepper, tomato, cumin, lots of garlic, and kidney beans.
 If you want to dial back the heat you can omit the chipotle pepper, but feel free to add some smoked paprika to mimic the smokiness without all of the heat.
-Served over a bowl of white rice and garnished with sour cream and scallions this dish is a treat for all of the senses.
+Served over a bowl of white rice and garnish with sour cream and scallions.

 - 1 small onion, diced

 - 4 cloves garlic, minced

 - 1 chipotle in adobo, minced (or substitute 2 tsp smoked paprika)

 - 2 tsp ground cumin

 - 1 tsp dried oregano

 - 1 cup tomato puree